SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

 ## Attach a Mesh as Visual

 Meshes can add realism to a model both visually and for sensors.
-This section demonstrates how the user can use custom meshes to define how their model will appear in simulation.
+This section demonstrates how the user can use custom meshes to define how their model will appear in the simulation.
 The most common use case for a mesh is to create a realistic looking visual.

 1. Navigate to the `2wd_mr` directory